Marmelodov/PromptCrafter-API/docs/tutorials/test-prompt.md

 # Tutorial: Log a generated output

 Record the output of a prompt test with a `POST /logs` request.
 A log contains the model’s output, the prompt ID, optional notes, and a quality score, giving you a permanent history of each test.
 After logging an output you can review it and compare the results of different tests.
-This tutorials take about 10 minutes to complete.
+This tutorial takes about 10 minutes to complete.

 ## Before you start